xuancanhit99/hyper_ocr/docs/api_usage.md

 ### 🔑 Authentication

 *   **Gemini & Grok Services:** These services can use API Key-based authentication via the `X-API-Key` HTTP Header (Google API Key for Gemini, XAI API Key for Grok).
 If the API key is configured in the service's `.env` file on the server-side, you do not need to send this header.
 Use this header only if you want to override or provide the API key per request.
+*   **GigaChat Service:** This service handles authentication internally using OAuth 2.0 with the `GIGACHAT_AUTH_KEY` and `GIGACHAT_SCOPE` configured in its `.env` file.
+It automatically fetches and refreshes access tokens.
+No specific authentication headers are required when calling this service's endpoints.
 *   **Cloud Vision Service:** This service authenticates using Google Cloud Application Default Credentials (ADC).
 Typically, this involves setting the `GOOGLE_APPLICATION_CREDENTIALS` environment variable within the service's environment (e.g., via the `.env` file and Docker Compose) to point to a service account key file.
 No specific HTTP header is usually required for authentication when using ADC.

 ---